brickpool/logo/README.md

 - For the examples, the alternative SoftwareSerial library [CustomSoftwareSerial](https://github.com/ledongthuc/CustomSoftwareSerial)

 ## License
 The library is licensed under the [GNU Lesser General Public License v3.0](/LICENSE).
-However, LogoLib distributes and uses code from other Open Source Projects that have their own licenses.
+However, Logo33lib distributes and uses code from other Open Source Projects that have their own licenses.

 ## Credits
-LogoPG is created by J. Schneider.
+Logo33lib is created by J. Schneider.

 Special thanks go to Davide Nardella for creating [Snap7](http://snap7.sourceforge.net/) and [Settimino](http://settimino.sourceforge.net/), Nei Seng for the analysis of the __0BA5__ and Jan Breuer for his [SerialPCAP](https://github.com/j123b567/SerialPCAP).